ad-si/RosettaGit/content/tasks/voronoi_diagram/index.md

     return img
 end
 img = voronoi(800, 600, 200)
 ```

-Second version takes an image as an input, samples random centroids for the voronoi cells, and asignes every pixel within that cell the color of the centroid:
+Second version takes an image as an input, samples random centroids for the voronoi cells,
+and assigns every pixel within that cell the color of the centroid:

 ```julia
 using TestImages, Images
 function voronoi_img!(img, n_centroids)
     n,m = size(img)